Lemba people: Sacred ngoma

 Lemba tradition tells of a sacred object, the Ngoma Lungundu or the "drum that thunders", which they brought from the place which was called Sena.
 Their oral history claims that the ngoma was the biblical Ark of the Covenant which was made by Moses.
 Parfitt, a professor at SOAS, University of London, wrote a book in 2008, The Lost Ark of the Covenant about the rediscovery of this object.
 His book was adapted into a television documentary that aired on the History Channel, tracing the Lemba's claim that the ngoma lungunda was the legendary Ark of the Covenant.
 Following the lead of eighth-century accounts of the Ark in Arabia, Parfitt learned of a ghost town which was named Sena in the Hadhramaut.

 Parfitt has suggested that the ngoma was related to the Ark of the Covenant, lost in Jerusalem after the city's destruction by the Babylonian king Nebuchadnezzar II in 587 BC.
 He believes that the ngoma is a descendant of the biblical Ark, which may have been destroyed or may have been repaired when more material was added to it as the artifact began to wear out.
 He says that the ark/ngoma was carried to Africa by its priestly guardians.
 The Lemba people's oral history claims that the Ark exploded 700 years ago, and was rebuilt on its remains.

-Parfitt claims that he discovered the ngoma in a Harare, Zimbabwe museum in 2007.
+Parfitt claims that he discovered the ngoma in a museum in Harare, Zimbabwe in 2007.
 It had last been exhibited in 1949 by colonial officials in Bulawayo.
 They took it to Harare for protection during the struggle for independence, and it was later misplaced inside the museum.
 Parfitt said he believed that the ngoma was the oldest wooden artifact in Zimbabwe.
 In February 2010, the 'Lemba ngoma lungundu' was put on display in the museum, along with a celebration of both its history and the history of the Lemba.